lucassantosbicalho/lucassantosbicalho/README.md

 ## What I did before

-With a degree in Statistics, I large professional experience with database modelling (ETL and data warehouse), querying, develop business intelligence solutions, data analysis and act in solving complex problems.
+With a degree in Statistics, I have large professional experience with database modelling (ETL and data warehouses), creating queries, developing business intelligence solutions, data analysis and solving complex problems.

 ## Others